Texas is still reeling from devastating winter storms and for some, recovery could take months - KTVZ

 A more detailed announcement will be coming “very soon,” he said.

-The mayor also urged residents to document damage in their homes in case they are able to be reimbursed.
+The mayor also urged residents to document damage in their homes in case they can be reimbursed.

 “Use your video, take pictures,” he said.